 Fueled by these base attitudes, this renegade group went forth “preaching Christ.”
 The content of their message did not warrant censure; rather, it was their motives that elicited the apostle’s rebuke—they were insincere and pretentious.
 But what was their goal?
 Incredibly, they hoped “to raise up affliction” for the already-burdened Paul.
 It is not difficult to imagine a scenario.
 They might have proclaimed that Jesus Christ is “King”—a point very sensitive to the Roman authorities (cf. Acts 17:7).
 When interrogated by the officials, these antagonists might well have suggested, “You can take this matter up with Paul, the prisoner.
 He is the most prominent leader of our movement.”
 Can anything more wicked be imagined?

-“Progress” is from the Greek term prokopen, derived of two roots (pro, “forward,” and kopto, “to cut”).
+kopto, “to cut”).
 Originally the word was employed of “a pioneer cutting his way through brushwood” (Vine 1991, 334).
 Paul views his troubles in the most positive light possible; they were like an advance party, preparing the way for the success of the gospel.
-He even believes that these difficulties will work out to his “salvation” (Philippians 1:19), i.e., his “deliverance” (NASB) from this perilous situation in Rome.
+He even believes that these difficulties will work out to his “salvation” (Phil.
+1:19), i.e., his “deliverance” (NASB) from this perilous situation in Rome.

 An analysis of contexts of this nature, in these “prison” epistles, therefore, can throw a floodlight on Paul’s trials and his courageous spirit during this two-year confinement period.